-- Click on the account name displayed on the header and select Account management from the dropdown menu.
+- 1. Click on the account name displayed on the header and select Account management from the drop-down menu.
 The Account Management page is displayed. - 2.
-In the Account management page, click Communication Preferences. - Under Offers and promotions, select the May HPE/Aruba provide you with personalized email communications about HPE/Aruba and select HPE/Aruba-partner products, services, offers, and events? checkbox.
+In the Account management page, click Communication Preferences. - 3.
+Under Offers and promotions, perform the following actions: - a.
+Select the May HPE/Aruba provide you with personalized email communications about HPE/Aruba and select HPE/Aruba-partner products, services, offers, and events? checkbox.